-A question we often hear from new cannabidiol users is: is it safe to drive after taking CBD oil?
+A question we often hear from new CBD users is, "Can you drive after taking CBD oil?"
 The answer to that is good news: recent evidence shows that even high levels of CBD do not impair driving ability.
 Furthermore, CBD could offer some benefits to drivers.
 But before you grab your highest strength CBD oil and jump behind the wheel, it’s essential to understand how to use CBD oil and remain a safe and confident driver.

 In this article, we’ll take a look at the latest evidence linked to CBD oil and driving, legality surrounding cannabis compounds CBD and THC, and how CBD can affect your ability to operate a motor vehicle.